omnetpp/omnetpp/doc/src/userguide/intro.rst

-The |omnet++| simulation IDE is based on the Eclipse platform and extends it with new editors, views, wizards, and other functionality. |omnet++| adds functionality for creating and configuring models (NED and INI files), performing batch executions and analyzing the simulation results, while Eclipse provides C++ editing, SVN/GIT integration, and other optional features (UML modeling, bug-tracker integration, database access, etc.) via various open-source and commercial plug-ins.
+The |omnet++| simulation IDE is based on the Eclipse platform and extends it with new editors, views, wizards, and other functionality. |omnet++| adds functionality for creating and configuring models (NED and INI files), performing batch executions, and analyzing the simulation results, while Eclipse provides C++ editing, SVN/GIT integration, and other optional features (UML modeling, bug-tracker integration, database access, etc.) via various open-source and commercial plug-ins.
 The environment will be instantly recognizable to those familiar with the Eclipse platform.